Field of Application

 Keep Capaver glass fabrics (wall coverings) in a dry place.Note

-The inner structure of the yarns leads, in combination with an eco-friendly dressing, to a high wet strength, compact fabric surface and high ductility during application.
+The internal structure of the yarns, in combination with an environmentally friendly finish, results in high wet resistance, a closed fabric surface and high smoothness during application.

 Substrates